BENEFITING: ARMY RANGER LEAD THE WAY FUND

 ORGANIZER: ARMY RANGER LEAD THE WAY FUND

-Sgt.
-Regan’s awards and decorations include the Army Achievement Medal, the Army Good Conduct Medal, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Afghanistan Campaign Medal, the Iraq Campaign Medal, the Army Service Ribbon, and he was posthumously awarded the Bronze Star Medal, Meritorious Service Medal and Purple Heart.
-His decorations include the Ranger tab, the combat infantryman badge, the expert infantryman badge and the parachutist badge.
+Jimmy was posthumously awarded the Bronze Star Medal, Meritorious Service Medal and Purple Heart.
+Jimmy’s awards also include the Army Achievement Medal, the Army Good Conduct Medal, the National Defense Service Medal, the Global War on Terrorism Service Medal, the Afghanistan Campaign Medal, the Iraq Campaign Medal and the Army Service Ribbon.

 I am tremendously honored to run in support of Lead the Way and Army Rangers around the world.
 I am deeply appreciative of any support you can give.